zzxwill/oss/intl.en-US/Developer Guide/Data encryption/Server-side encryption.md

     **Note:**

-    -   Fees for API calls are incurred if you use a CMK to encrypt an object.
 -   Server-side encryption fully managed by OSS \(SSE-OSS\)

     This encryption method is a property of an object.
 When sending a request to upload an object or modify the metadata of an object, you can include the `X-OSS-server-side-encrpytion` header in the request and specify its value as AES256.
 In this method, OSS uses AES256 to encrypt each object with an individual key.
 Furthermore, the individual keys are encrypted by a customer master key \(CMK\) that is updated periodically for higher security.
 This method applies to encrypt or decrypt bulk data.